Lichen Planus (cont.)

 Usually, lichen planus is relatively straightforward to diagnose.
 Physicians can make the diagnosis in typical cases simply by looking at the rash.
 If necessary, a skin biopsy may be done to help confirm the diagnosis because, under the microscope, lichen planus is distinctive in appearance.

-Because there are a number of other lichenoid eruptions that to resemble lichen planus a biopsy confirmation is frequently necessary.
+Because there are a number of other lichenoid eruptions that resemble lichen planus a biopsy confirmation is frequently necessary.
 Persistent oral or vaginal lichen planus, with spots that thicken and grow together, can sometimes be difficult to distinguish clinically from whitish precancerous plaques called leukoplakia.
 A biopsy can be helpful in this situation.
-There seems to be a few patients in whom ulcerative lichen planus precedes the development of oral cancer.
+There seem to be a few patients in whom ulcerative lichen planus precedes the development of oral cancer.

 What is the treatment for lichen planus?

 In more severe cases, physicians may recommend oral medications or therapy with ultraviolet light.
 Oral medications may include a course of oral corticosteroids such as prednisone or metronidazole (Flagyl).
 Occasionally, other immunosuppressive agents may be employed.
 However, the itching may return after the drug has been discontinued.
 A low-dose oral corticosteroid every other morning may be also prescribed.
-With continued itching, ultraviolet light (PUVA) treatment may help.
+With continued itching, ultraviolet light (PUVA or NBUVB) treatment may help.
 For painful lesions within the mouth, the use of special mouthwashes containing a painkiller (such as lidocaine) before meals may provide some relief.
 Any drug or chemical suspected of being the cause of the lichen planus should be discontinued.

 Find out what women really need.